e-mergo/qs-emergo-buttons/README.md

 ## Changelog

+#### 1.3.20200918 - QS Sept 2020
+- Added the _Request confirmation_ action.
+- Removed global disabled state of the button set.

 #### 1.2.20200731
-- Added the button's _Description_ setting
+- Added the button's _Description_ setting.
-- Added the button's _Enable button if_ setting
+- Added the button's _Enable button if_ setting.
-- Added detection of invalid field names in actions
+- Added detection of invalid field names in actions.
-- Fixed selection of stories for _Start Story_ navigation action
+- Fixed selection of stories for _Start Story_ navigation action.
-- Fixed enabling/disabling of individual actions
+- Fixed enabling/disabling of individual actions.
-- Fixed use of translated labels for settings where possible
+- Fixed use of translated labels for settings where possible.
-- Fixed button layout to better match the appearance of other common Qlik Sense elements
+- Fixed button layout to better match the appearance of other common Qlik Sense elements.

 #### 1.1.20200713
 - Added the _Log to Console_ action
-- Fixed selection of Dual values for the _Select Adjacent Value_ action
+- Fixed selection of Dual values for the _Select Adjacent Value_ action.

 #### 1.0.20200623
-- Updated docs files
+- Updated docs files.

-#### 1.0.20200622
+#### 1.0.20200622 - QS June 2020
-- Fixed use of deprecated contentApi service
+- Fixed use of deprecated contentApi service.

 #### 0.5.20191015
 - Added a safety limit setting of 100 buttons when generating the dynamic button set, to prevent unintended browser memory overload.